invad0r/notable-notes/notes/nslookup.md

 tags: [dns]
 title: nslookup
 created: '2020-01-16T07:23:01.811Z'
-modified: '2021-12-23T09:13:48.422Z'
+modified: '2022-04-19T07:18:16.203Z'
 ---

 # nslookup

-> for querying `DNS` to obtain domain names or IP addresses, mapping or for any other specific DNS Records
+> for querying [[dns]] to obtain domain names or IP addresses, mapping or for any other specific DNS Records

 ## install